ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-@struct RVarmap@ is a struct used by the evaluator and holds a block local variable.
+`struct RVarmap` is a struct used by the evaluator and holds a block local variable.
 You can tell the rest.
-The most used one is of course @node@.
+The most used one is of course `node`.